Derf Scratch: Career

 During the last 5 years of Derf's life he developed an interest in art, he began painting in 1994 alongside of his wife Tammy who was an artist creating original jewelry pieces that she sold under the name Rita Blackwood.
 Derf produced a series of "Legs" works which he was planning to exhibit, he continued painting up until his death, his wife Tammy is in possession of these works.

+Death

-Scratch died on July 28, 2010 from liver disease.
+Scratch died on July 28, 2010, from liver disease.
 He was 58 years old.
 He is survived by his wife of fourteen years, Tammy.

 Personal life

 The nickname Derf was actually given to him by his parents when he was a child, it is simply Fred spelled backwards, he carried the name practically all his life.